 - Always carry a sufficient quantity of any medication that you normally take. - On any overseas trips you should carry of list of prescribed medications provided by your Doctor. - It is also a good idea to have a basic first aid kit with you when judging (e.g. Sunscreen, remedies for upset stomachs, painkillers and band-aids). - If travelling overseas check with your Doctor or the Government Health Authority regarding recommended vaccinations and medications.
-It is a good idea to do this approximately 6 weeks prior to leaving.
-Remember many countries still have Rabies and Malaria can also be a problem. - In many countries it is also advisable to drink bottled water ONLY.
+It is a good idea to do this well before your departure date.
+Remember many countries still have Rabies, and Malaria can also be a problem. - In many countries it is also advisable to drink bottled water ONLY.

-SECTION 2: JUDGING/JUDGEMENT DAY
+SECTION 2: DAY OF THE SHOW